Updated July 6, 2023

 |The Gradle tool has numerous options to include the new dependencies for the project.
 The dependency management process is easy to compare to the Maven project because it avoids using an XML file for dependency management.||The Maven tool also has the option to add a new dependency for the project creation, but too many dependencies can create problems in managing dependency because managing the XML file is a little complicated compared to the Gradle tool.|

-Both Gradle and Maven are the automation tools used to create new projects in various programming languages that support multiple IDE environments.
-Both the tool has its own advantages and disadvantages, and selecting the tool among two completely depends on the project requirements.
+Developers can use Gradle and Maven automation tools to create new projects in several programming languages across multiple IDE environments.
+Both tools have advantages and disadvantages, and selecting the tool completely depends on the project requirements.

 This is a guide to the top differences between Gradle vs Maven.
-Here we discuss the key differences with infographics and comparison table.
+Here we discuss the key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more –